f1bdis/f1bdis/README.md

 <!-- be nice and kind and say nice things -->
-## Hi there 👋 I am Fiona currenlty working as software engineer
+## Hi there 👋 I am Fiona currenlty working as software developer

 <!--
 **f1bdis/f1bdis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.